Get

 • Irritation or burns on the skin, tongue, mouth, etc.

-If you believe your pup is experiencing essential oil poisoning, you should get them to your vet immediately for treatment.
+If you believe your pup is experiencing essential oil poisoning, you should get them to a vet immediately for treatment.
 The sooner your dog is treated, the better the chances it will be alright.

 Final Thoughts

 Lemon essential oil is toxic to our canine companions, so you want to avoid using it on or around your pet.
-In general, essential oils aren’t the safest for our animals (and may not offer much benefit anyway), so if you’re considering using them for your dog, always speak to your vet first to ensure your pet’s safety.
-If your dog ingests lemon essential oil, it could lead to essential oil poisoning and liver problems, including liver failure, so if you notice any signs of essential oil poisoning, you’ll want to take your pet to your vet as soon as possible!
+In general, essential oils aren’t the safest for our animals (and may not offer much benefit anyway), so if you’re considering using them for your dog, always speak to a vet first to ensure your pet’s safety.
+If your dog ingests lemon essential oil, it could lead to essential oil poisoning and liver problems, including liver failure, so if you notice any signs of essential oil poisoning, you’ll want to take your pet to a vet as soon as possible!

 Sources